jethornton/flexgui/docs_flex/source/hal.rst

 	Int, edge_margin, space between circle and edge of the label String, led_shape, square

-Choosing 'rectangular' for LED shape will fill the entire control as one giant indicator.
+Choosing 'square' for LED shape will fill the entire label.

 ..
 NOTE:: Select Other to get the list and select Color.
 You can copy and paste the hex color value into the color picker.